 - Online: Fill out the online form to make payment and submit your request

-- In person: Fill out the form and make payment at Student Central (Ground floor, Building C, Sippy Downs campus)
+- In person: Make payment at Student Central (Ground floor, Building C, Sippy Downs campus) to submit your request

 From October 2017, all students will be able to request both hard copy and certified digital versions of graduation documents.
 Digital documents will be made available through the My eQuals portal.
 See Official Digital Documents for more information.